yupuyao/Omni-Drone-260/README.md

 **Omni-Drone-260** is a UAV autonomy planning project that runs the [EGO-Planner](https://github.com/ZJU-FAST-Lab/ego-planner) entirely within a ROS 2 environment.
 It integrates XRCE-DDS communication to interface with both PX4 flight controller and the K230 platform with different task supporting.

-**Update：** Official PX4 image support is provided, with the safety warning that previously required a ground station for takeoff removed, allowing flight without a ground station.
+**Update：** Official PX4 source support is provided, with the safety warning that previously required a ground station for takeoff removed, allowing flight without a ground station.

-**Note:** This repository uses a monocular camera for localization, so obstacle avoidance relies on metric 3D depth estimation and synchronizes with VINS-Mono via hardware trigger.
-If you are using a stereo camera, please modify the topic subscriptions accordingly and you can ignore the USB cam-related parts.
+**Note:** This repository uses a monocular camera for localization, so obstacle avoidance relies on metric 3D depth estimation and synchronizes with camera and imu via hardware trigger.
+If you are using a stereo camera, please modify the topic subscriptions accordingly and you can ignore the usb_cam related parts.

 ## ✨ Features

-- Fully ROS 2-based UAV autonomy system
+- A fully ROS 2 Humble-based UAV autonomy system on Ubuntu 22.04
 - Real-time 3D trajectory planning with EGO-Planner
 - Supports depth estimation for a monocular camera using metric 3D
 - Lightweight XRCE-DDS communication with PX4 and K230